creativecreatorormaybenot/clock/README.md

  * Fix timer.

+ * Watch "Design and Build Clock Displays with Flutter" from Flutter Interact.

  * Implement minute hand, hour hand, and make minute and second hand both bounce.

  * Get fully familiar with the mock data and design hierarchy to work with the clock data.